FabricMC/yarn/CONTRIBUTING.md

 ### 2. Do not rip off other mapping projects.

 Other mapping projects are the result of other people's hard work.
 Coming up with names is not quite trivial, and people can get upset if someone just takes them and runs with them.
+For these (and other) reasons, we are very wary about re-using names which might have been invented for the purposes of other mapping projects.

-Essentially - don't open up a copy of the game decompiled with another mapping set "just to check how something works" or "just to check how they named it so I can come up with my own name" - that is not the right thing to do!
-(Of course, some names are derived from official terminology - those are likely to be identical across all projects.)
+Definitely don't open up a copy of the game decompiled with another mapping set "just to check how something works" or "just to check how they named it so I can come up with my own name".
+You're supposed to come up with those *independently* - if you're having trouble, it's best to leave it to someone else.
+Likewise, do not ask people "what should I call [insert name from other mapping set here]" or "what is [insert name] called in Yarn" - that just spoils the name for everyone, making it *less*, not *more* likely to be mapped soon.

+Of course, keep in mind that some names are derived from official terminology - those are likely to be identical across all projects.
+If the code's strings imply something is a "VoxelShape", say, then you don't need to force yourself to come up with a different name.
+In addition, if you can show your thinking process to be independent - say, if something is obviously a "BlockPredicate" - that's probably fine as well.

+In general, this rule is somewhat vague, as a lot of the surrounding issues are somewhat vague.
+As such, we can only clearly define extreme situations and try to give a general outline of what we believe should and should not be done.
+If in doubt, ask more experienced contributors.
+(Of course, if you have never worked with decompiled Minecraft code previously, little of this is likely to apply to you.)

-### 3. Stick to Java coding conventions.
+### 3. Stick to common coding conventions.

 Mappings should, of course, stick to the [standard Java naming conventions](https://www.oracle.com/technetwork/java/javase/documentation/codeconventions-135099.html#367).
 Packages should be all lower case, class/enum/interface names should be `TitleCase`, fields and methods should be `camelCase`, and constants should be `UPPER_CASE`.

+There are additional conventions we have generally agreed to.
+Some are listed below - when in doubt, follow what the mappings do!

+* For getters and setters, we always use the "get"/"set" prefixes, with the exception of booleans - where verbs such as "is", "should", "can", "does", etc. are used depending on what flows most naturally.

 ### 4. Use a natural (English) word order.